Hudu-Technologies-Inc/ITBoost-Hudu-Migration/README.md

 . .\migrate-itboost-hudu.ps1
 ```

+During the process, Companies, Locations, Contacts, Websites, Passwords, Articles, and Configurations will be created automagically for you.
+It's best to start with a blank slate.
+If you are a go-getter, you'll find that you can map csv fields to existing layouts, but it's not really intended for that use, outside of the flexible layout template generator portion (flexi-layout job).

+The process should be relatively quick and painless.
+It will descriptively tell you what's going on, and while things are going on, it's best to leave the process and hudu instance, not modifying layouts or data while in-transit, if at all possible

 ## Custom Asset Layouts

 Custom asset layouts job is intended to be ran for core-entities.
 That is to say, assets that aren't locations, contacts, companies, websites, configurations, documents, passwords, locations, or runbooks.
 All the previous items are automagic, but custom flexible layouts (for now) require a touch of elbow-grease.
 Not to worry, if you goof something, you can simply remove the asset layout in Hudu and try again by re-invoking the flexi-layout job.
 It's pretty forgiving